bug-priyansh/bug-priyansh/README.md

 ## ⇢ Recent Projects
- - Cypertext - python based cryptographic tool to encrypt and decrypt the text.
+ - Cypertext - a Python-based cryptographic tool to encrypt and decrypt the text.

 <!--
 - Detection Lab